Skip to main content

 *Note: Access to the Travel & Expense Portal requires either being connected to the campus network or using VPN if off campus.

 Employees should submit travel expenses within 10 days if possible, and no later than 45 days after the trip’s end date.
 At 60 days, reimbursement may be processed through payroll with taxes withheld or may not be reimbursed.
+Review how to report shared expenses if travel costs were split with another employee.

 All expenses (expense lines) should be itemized by type of expense and date expense occurred.
 Please attach all receipts and supporting documentation to the expense report before submitting.